servirtium/servirtium-javascript/README.md

 # servirtium-javascript

-A javascript implementation of Servirtium, a library that helps test interactions with APIs.
+A javascript implementation of Servirtium, a library that helps test interactions with Web APIs.

 # How it works

-Servirtium is a server that serves as a man-in-the-middle: it processes incoming requests, forwards them to a destination API and writes the response into a Markdown file with a special format that is common across all of the implementations of the library.
-Later these Markdown files are used to replay the interactions that were recorded before, allowing to test interactions without making real API calls.
+Servirtium is a server that serves as a man-in-the-middle for HTTP conversations: in record mode, it processes incoming requests, forwards them to a destination API and also writes the response into a markdown file with a special format that is common across all the implementations of the library.
+Later, these markdown files are used to replay the previously-recorded interactions, allowing test automation to use those interactions without making real API calls which is far faster.

+See also a minimal demo project/repo: https://github.com/servirtium/demo-javascript-climate-tck

 # Prerequisites

 You can install by

 ```
 npm install @servirtium/recorder
 ```

 # Usage

 You can use one of these attribute on test function to start the Servirtium server and config it to serve request in records and playback mode

 ## For record mode test example:

 ```
 describe('climateAPI record', () => {
   let climateApiClient: IClimateAPI